magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 ## v2002.0.11

-{% include note.html type="info" content="The Cloud tools version 2002.0.11 is required for 2.2.4 compatibility. " %}
+{% include note.html type="info" content="The ece-tools version 2002.0.11 is required for 2.2.4 compatibility. " %}

 #### New features